carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 - "Identify the components of a python package"
 - "Apply a template for packaging existing code"
 - "Update the packaged project after adding to the code"
-- "Install and update a local or github-hosted package"
+- "Install and update a local or GitHub-hosted package"
 keypoints:
-- "Packaged python code is most resuable within and across systems"
+- "Packaged python code is resuable within and across systems"
 - "A python package consists of modules"
-- "Projects can be distributed in many ways and always installed with pip"
+- "Projects can be distributed in many ways and installed with a package manager"
 ---

 ## Recall: Functions